- What does frequent urination mean?

 Frequent urination and bladder cancer

-While frequent urination is a problem with many different causes, did you know that it is also linked to a decreased risk of bladder cancer?
+While frequent urination is a problem with many different causes, did you know that it also links to a decreased risk of bladder cancer?

 A 2008 study published in the International Journal of Cancer shows a link between frequent urination and a decreased risk of bladder cancer.
 Generally, humans have their longest interval between urination at night.